MariusParvu/Minesweeper/README.md

 # There is no GUI and the mine count is displayed on the field after the first flag is set.
 # The difficulty is fine tuned by myself to my personal taste but if you would like to help build a GUI with a prompt and all, then I'd love to assist.
-# The themse cycle through along with the difficulty and this was again a personal preference.
+# The themes cycle through along with the difficulty and this was again a personal preference.
 # There is also no timer which is trivial to add but there should be made a way to display it first.